COVID-19 Updates: Protecting Albertans from the Omicron variant.

 Rural Small Schools are schools located in rural areas or small population centres (with a population below 30,000) as defined by Statistics Canada.

-The new model recognizes the unique challenges rural jurisdictions face operating schools and delivering education services.
+Alberta's K to 12 funding model recognizes the unique challenges rural jurisdictions face operating schools and delivering education services.

 Services and support grants